Mount Beauty

-Mount Beauty is a small town in north-eastern Victoria, Australia.
+Mount Beauty is a town in north-eastern Victoria, Australia.
 The town lies alongside the Kiewa River, at the junction of the Kiewa Valley Highway and Bogong High Plains Road in the Alpine Shire local government area.

 History

 The town was originally established by the State Electricity Commission of Victoria to house construction workers from the Kiewa Hydroelectric Scheme in 1949, passing to the control of the local shire council in 1967 after construction was completed.

 Post Offices opened at Tawonga South (to the north) on 15 April 1943 and at Mount Beauty on 17 February 1947.
 Post Offices known as No 2 Camp, No 4 Camp, and No 5 Camp, Mount Beauty were open in the 1949-1953 period.

 Attractions

 The climate of Mount Beauty is truly seasonal, with chilling winters, cool wet springs, warm summers with blue skies and colourful autumns.
 Each season has its own attractions, including skiing, bushwalking, horse riding, gliding, bike riding (mountain and road) as well as fishing (river and lake).
 Mount Beauty has its own annual music festival, mountain bike competition and regular weekend markets on the first Saturday of each month.
 There are also many four wheel drive tracks in the local area.

 The town is a launching point for trips to the Falls Creek ski resort, and to the Bogong High Plains.
 To this end there are several ski hire shops, eateries, and a bus company doing daily trips to and from the resort at Falls Creek, 32 km distant.

 This town also has great views to the mountains, such as Mount Bogong and the peaks that are of interest to many of the tourists coming through the town.